JohnEFerguson/project-reserve-tornado-executable/README.md

 # project-reserve

-The versioned jar can then be found in the `build/libs` folder.
 An executable program which allows a user to perform the reserve lottery process outlined in an April 2020 [paper](http://dx.doi.org/10.2139/ssrn.3569307) circulated by Pathak et al. to allocate the anti-viral drug remdesivir.
 ## Requirements
 * [JDK 8](https://aws.amazon.com/corretto/)